MaddieM4/python-djdns/README.md

 information.

 The system is cryptographically secure such that you can verify the entire chain of operations given a known accurate previous state.
-If someone tries to send you false information, your ctdns implementation will not only notice that you're being lied to, but start trying alternate sources of information to find a truthful one.
+If someone tries to send you false information, your djdns implementation will not only notice that you're being lied to, but start trying alternate sources of information to find a truthful one.
 Only participants can edit the participant set or the domain information, and it requires group consensus in the amounts dictated above.